EarthScope/rover/docs/commands.md

 | log-verbosity       | 4                    | Log verbosity (0-6)            |
 | dev                 | False                | Development mode (show exceptions)? |

-In addition, parameters relevant to the processing pipeline (see `rover retrieve` , or the individual commands for download, ingest and index) apply.
+In addition, options relevant to the processing pipeline (see `rover retrieve` , or the individual commands for download, ingest and index) apply.

 ##### Examples